ehowey/gatsby-theme-catalyst/README.md

 ### Using a gatsby-starter to implement the themes

-All of these themes are available on NPM but the easiest way to get started is via a gatsby-starter that includes the theme(s) already.
+All of these themes are available on NPM but the best way to get started is via a gatsby-starter that includes the theme(s) already.
 Currently the following starters are available:

 **gatsby-starter-catalyst-core**: